irenealgi/irenealegre.com/portfolio.md

 ## Changing the font

-I know that — in theory– sans-serif fonts work better on the web, but I really like* Medium*’s format, and the platform uses a big serif font.
+I know that — in theory– sans-serif fonts work better on the web, but I really like *Medium*’s format, and the platform uses a big serif font.
 PT Serif at 21px, to be more exact.
 And, yes, that’s what you’ll find on my website because, if something works, there’s no point in fixing it.

 ## Designing the blog
-I was inspired by Arturo's own website, which has an [archive](http://arturoherrero.com/articles/){:target="_blank"} with some content he's written over the years.
+I was inspired by Arturo's own website, which has an archive with some content he's written over the years.
 I liked the simplicity of it, and the fact that I could have the link at the top take users to a list with all the blog posts, and they could always go back to the same link for more, thus removing the need for pagination.

 It was clean and functional.